MichaelCh-svg/tweeter-entities-chemps-svg/README.md

 tsc

 - tsc is the command for compiling the code.
-- This will throw some errors telling you which dependencies and which lib options are missing.
+- This will throw some errors informing of which dependencies and which lib options are missing.
+- Run this command to find out which dependencies and lib options are missing.

 npm install [dependency1] [dependency2]
-- This will autogenerate a package.json file.
+- This will autogenerate a package.json file with the dependencies.

 In the tsconfig.json file, under the "compilerOptions", uncomment "lib": [], and add the dependency mentioned in the errors from running 'tsc' in the terminal.

 tsc

 - Run the tsc command again to see the next step.
-- This will ask you to run a command that starts with npm i --save-dev @types/...
+- This will suggest running a command that starts with npm i --save-dev @types/...
 - This is a command that makes a javascript module available as a typescript module, if that has been enabled for that module.

 npm i --save-dev @types/[dependency]